-The Audit Committee and the Risk Management Committee supervise, follow up and review the internal control systems on an ongoing basis and work to inform the Board of Directors of the steps taken in this regard, which contributes to enabling the Board to assess the effectiveness of the internal control systems.
+The Audit Committee and the Risk Management Committee Regarding the accounting policies, the Audit Committee performs supervise, follow up and review the internal control systems on the following: an ongoing basis and work to inform the Board of Directors of the steps taken in this regard, which contributes to enabling • Assess the appropriateness of the policies adopted by the the Board to assess the effectiveness of the internal control Company considering the requirements of the CMA and other systems. regulatory bodies.